brianglass/anastasis/files/monday_matins4.md

 Let us believers praise.

-Gabriel marvellously brought to you on earth heavenÂ’s Hail; for seeing the Maker of the Angels incarnate in you, he sang you the song of joy, O Honoured One; through it teaching mortals that you the only cause of joy have appeared to all mankind.
+Gabriel marvellously brought to you on earth heaven’s Hail; for seeing the Maker of the Angels incarnate in you, he sang you the song of joy, O Honoured One; through it teaching mortals that you the only cause of joy have appeared to all mankind.

 ****